SalimSalimi/VueJsCourse/README.md

   param1: value
 }
 ```
+To get the query parameter, we access it using `this.$route.query`.

 ### Controlling Scrolling Behaviour
 To control the scrolling behaviour, we override the method `scrollingBehaviour` on the router configuration.
 It has 3 parameters: